Xinguang/webhook/README.md

 ```

 and add a git-webhook for your.domain.com:9000/github.
 Everytime you push to master, your script gets executed.
-or add your.domain.com:9000/gogs. for gogs Repository.
+or add your.domain.com:9000/bitbucket. for bitbucket Repository, add your.domain.com:9000/gogs. for gogs Repository.

 ## Using Docker